Home » Events » Newcastle Writers Festival

 The program features workshops, book launches, readings, panel discussions, one-on-one interviews, a dinner, a literary trivia event, and a special program at the University of Newcastle’s Wollotuka Institute.

 Several awards are also presented at the Festival.
 You can also attend numerous book launches by established authors.
-Best of all, many of the sessions are free and will provide you with thought-provoking ideas that you can use in your writing.
+Best of all, many of the free sessions will provide you with thought-provoking ideas that you can use in your writing.

 Festival events are spread across major venues in Newcastle, like City Hall, the Museum, the University, the Civic Theatre, and popular local eateries.
 Most venues are close to each other, and parking availability and fees in the city centre are pretty reasonable.
 You can also walk, cycle, or catch public transport.
 Various accommodation options are also available to make your Newcastle stay enjoyable.